Ribster/digikey/README.md

 This is an application that answers the price of things in Digi-Key.
-It returns the price by its 'part number'.
+It returns the price by its 'part number' using Digi-Key APIs.